-Requests for charitable support from foundations or corporations are submitted by Corporate and Foundation Relations, University Advancement (CFR) through the NAU Foundation and funding is received by the NAU Foundation.
+Requests for charitable support from foundations or corporations are submitted by Corporate and Foundation Relations, Advancement (CFR) through the NAU Foundation and funding is received by the NAU Foundation.
 Under certain circumstances, awarded funds may be administered by OSP after they are received by NAUF.

 The funder’s description of funds as a gift, grant, sponsored project, or other terminology has no bearing on NAU’s or NAUF’s categorization of it as a gift, charitable grant, or sponsored project.